Cat Straining To Urinate? Is It A Blocked Bladder?

 - Uroliths: Stones and crystals in the urine

 - Urinary tract infection (bacterial infection in cats is very rare, especially in those < 10 years old)

 - Urethral plug (mucoproteinaceous plug)

 - Idiopathic – (it ‘just happens’ and we don’t know why)

-If your cat is showing signs of straining to urinate, blood in the urine or urinating in unusual places, your cat may be struggling with this problem.
+If your cat is showing signs of straining to urinate, blood in the urine or urinating in unusual places, your cat may be struggling with one of these medical issues.

-Many cats who struggle to pee, have an underlying anxiety or stress problem.
+Many cats who struggle to pee, have underlying anxiety or stress

 It is sometimes hard for us as owners to understand what might be causing this stress, as it seems like our cat has everything it needs.

 Some of the most common causes of stress leading to urinary issues for our cats include:

 - An outside cat peers through a window at them.